MyriadColors/txtelite/README.md

    * Or download a standalone version from [GnuWin32](http://gnuwin32.sourceforge.net/packages/make.htm).
 4. Open Command Prompt or PowerShell in the project root directory.
 5. Run `make` to build the executable (`main.exe`).
-6. To run the compiled program, execute `.\main.exe`.
+6. To run the compiled program, execute `make run` or `main.exe` from the Command Prompt/PowerShell in the project directory.

 **Windows (using MSYS2 UCRT64):**